 It's hard to find a better school than Florida Atlantic University if you wish to study General Education.
 Based in Boca Raton, Florida, this college is a strong final choice for students who enjoy the thrills of a substantial city.

 It's hard to beat Nova Southeastern University if you wish to study General Education.
 In addition to its bachelor's programs, Nova Southeastern University offers graduate degrees in Education.
-The neighborhood of Fort Lauderdale, Florida, is great for learners who desire a less busy, suburban region.
+Prefer a sizable student body?
+This institution has over 20,000 students on campus.

 It's hard to find a better school than Flagler College - St Augustine if you want to pursue General Education as a major.
 Located in Saint Augustine, Florida, Flagler St. Augustine delivers a comfortable, suburban environment for students.